Liam-F/ArbSoftware/README.md

 ***

-Once you have both of the on your machine you can get to running the project.
+Once you have both of them on your machine you can get to running the project.

 1. Download this repository.